Tobacco 21: Health Impacts of Raising the Minimum Tobacco Sale Age

 In Minnesota, raising the legal sale age to 21 would have a one-time effect of preventing over 3,300 young Minnesotans from starting to smoke, according to a January 2017 Minnesota Medicine article.
 Following this model, Tobacco 21 would prevent an estimated 30,000 Minnesota youth from starting to smoke over a 15-year period.

 Increasing the age gap between kids and those who can legally buy tobacco would help keep tobacco out of the high school environment.
-Results from the 2016 Minnesota Student Survey revealed that one in five students still use tobacco products of some kind, and according to the Centers for Disease Control and Prevention, 102,100 Minnesota youth are projected to die from smoking.
+Results from the 2017 Minnesota Youth Tobacco Survey revealed that one in four students still use tobacco products of some kind, and according to the Centers for Disease Control and Prevention, 102,100 Minnesota youth are projected to die from smoking.

 Communities are taking action to protect youth.